-With Chinese tyranny still oppressing the lives of Tibetans inside occupied Tibet some within the exiled Tibetan community will for a few days following February 27 choose to have a restrained Tibetan New Year (Losar) celebration.
-Kind of tough to get into the party mood with ongoing oppression, nomads forced into concentration settlements, show-trials illegally sentencing Tibetans.
-While China’s paramilitary forces are placing regions, towns and monasteries under siege.
-Many though will enjoy the usual celebration, music, dancing and delicious feasts that accompany this festival, apart from being immense fun it also honors Tibet’s rich and distinct culture.
+With Chinese tyranny still oppressing the lives of Tibetans inside occupied Tibet some within the exiled Tibetan community will for a few days following February 16 may prefer a restrained Tibetan New Year (Losar) celebration.
+Totally understandable.
+Hard to celebrate with ongoing oppression, nomads forced into concentration settlements, show-trials illegally sentencing Tibetans, and China’s paramilitary forces placing regions, towns and monasteries under siege.
+Many though will enjoy the usual celebrations which accompany this festival, no doubt their will be much music, dancing and delicious feasts.
+Apart from being immense fun it asserts Tibetan cultural identity and honors Tibet’s rich traditions.

 For any of our friends and subscribers who may like to celebrate Losar here’s traditional Tibetan soup recipe which we are sure you will find very tasty, especially with the Winter lingering on.
 The ingredients for this are easily obtained and the method is not so difficult, producing a hearty and warming dish.
-The soup we have chosen is called in Tibetan Thenthuk, we have done so because its less involved than the usual dish made a couple of days ahead of Losar, known as Guthuk We hope you will enjoy preparing and sharing this meal, and in so doing spare a thought for Tibet’s true cause for national freedom.
+The soup we have chosen is called in Tibetan Thenthuk.
+We hope you will enjoy preparing and sharing this meal, and in so doing spare a thought for Tibet’s true cause for national freedom.

 Thenthuk (Flat Noodle Soup)

 A handful of white flour (you can use any kind of flour)

 1/4 tsp pepper